 Pets like dogs and cats are very curious and may go foraging or searching in places they should not.
 If your pet is exploring on their own steam or off the leash, keep a close eye to make sure they are not doing anything they should not be, such as venturing too far or eating something they should not.

-Step 6: Ensure Your Pet Can Be Identified
+Step 7: Ensure Your Pet Can Be Identified

-Microchipping your pet, putting a collar on them, and having an identification tag is a must for pets which are going to spend any time outdoors.
+Microchipping your pet, putting a collar on them, and having an identification tag is a must for pets that are going to spend any time outdoors.
 This will ensure that they are identified should they be lost or stolen.

-Step 7: Do not Leave Them Alone for Too Long
+Bonus Tip: Do not Leave Them Alone for Too Long

 Pets want human companionship, after all.
 The longer you leave your pet, the higher the risk they may begin destructive or dangerous behaviour, such as a dog with separation anxiety.
 If you have to leave the house for long periods, try to arrange someone else to drop in on them, or you could even get a home video feed to your smart device to keep an eye on them.